 The last problem with uncontrolled block size growth is resolved by a complex of measures: small block interval, unlimited block size, and standard restricted transaction size for particular transaction types such as free transfer.
 In addition, one of the sides of the free transfer must prove that they contributed to the network by conducting “commercial” payment transaction types in the past.

 We call it supernode because it performs more functions than “traditional” network node, and there are different requirements for supernode owners.
-Yes, Graft network is open and decentralized, and anyone will be able to run a supernode, but there are different levels of supernode and different conditions (and rewards) associated with each level.
+Yes, Graft blockchain is open and decentralized, and anyone will be able to run a supernode, but there are different levels of supernode and different conditions (and rewards) associated with each level.

 Proxy Supernode is the “entry level” – everyone can install the supernode software and host Relay supernode.
 The only requirement is public IP, but this can be achieved even with home network.
 Proxy supernode does not mine or provide services, but it can be useful for several purposes; for example, as a trusted relay for those who have highest privacy requirements, so they can host their own “wallet server”, or for large merchants as a “store server” for even faster transaction processing.Miner Supernode can generate revenue by earning block rewards.
 The only requirement (in addition to public IP) is higher computing power required for PoW mining.
 Miner supernode is the last step before the next and highest level.